cosmiszna/Interactive-mechanics-Development-/README.md

 ## Demo (Short)
 *(You'll add GIFs here later)*

-## Core System
+## Development of Core System
 1. Players Tracking & Data Mapping
-2.

 Real-time position and orientation data is captured for each player.
 Then processed and normalized in selected game engine.

-!Developed ia a way thet each player receives a persistent ID that remains consistent across the entire show.This ensures that a player is always “the same person” across all systems and game states.
+Developed in a a way that each player receives a persistent ID that remains consistent across the entire show.

-4. Interaction Logic Framework
+2. Interaction Logic Framework inside Game Engine
+ - Individual player tracking data
+ - Proccesed Average position of all players - developed into 3 main navigation principles, that applies to different gameplays

+This framework allows:
+- One-player mechanics
+- Multi-player cooperative behaviors
+- Global environment state changes
+- Adaptive difficulty based on group dynamic **Developed Framework is a core to create various interactive mechanics.**

+3. In Unreal Engine Tecnical architecture build to keep core development structure for all games
+- Master components / Controls
+- Game Mechanic Components
+With Plastic SCM we developed a workflow where we start to work with Master Project that has fundamental components for various game mechanics.
+IN this way if some of the main components chanee it changes across every other project

+4. SHOW RUNNER
+   -With nDisplay outputing content in 4K resolution to test space.
+Reached FPS 50-60 on one RTX 4090.

 ## Key Mechanics
 ### Mechanic 1 — *Name*